renoki-co/php-k8s/docs/RESOURCES-GETTING-STARTED.md

 # CRUD Resource operations

-CRDs are by default interacting with the API.
+Resources are by default interacting with the API.
 For instance, the idea behind this is to be able to import or create resources, with or without YAML, using PHP.

-Each CRD extends basic functionality from a single class: `K8sResource`.
-This is used to [extend your custom CRDs](CUSTOM-CRDS.md) or make a specific set of methods available across all CRDs, like [interacting with the namespace, labels, or annotations](kinds/Resource.md).
+Each resource extends basic functionality from a single class: `K8sResource`.
+This is used to [Custom: CRDs](CUSTOM-CRDS.md) or make a specific set of methods available across all resources, like [interacting with the namespace, labels, or annotations](kinds/Resource.md).

 ## Retrieving all resources